aces/Loris/modules/conflict_resolver/README.md

 The conflict resolver is usually used by data entry staff to resolve double data entry conflicts.

-Some studies may have protocols which involve supervisors or committees deciding how to properly resolve conflicts, and different studies may have different policies of if the same or different data entry staff is responsible for conflict resolution, but such policies are not enforced by LORIS.
+Some studies may have protocols which involve supervisors or committees deciding how to properly resolve conflicts.
+For example, studies may adopt different policies regarding the personnel that should be responsible for conflict resolution (which could be the same data entry staff that performed the double data entry or a different data entry staff).
+Such policies are not enforced by LORIS.

 ## Scope